 - Open houses are your only viewings: You may not be ready to commit if you find yourself sticking to looking at houses in a group, and are nervous about making one-on-one appointments.

 You May Be Ready To Buy If:

-- You have a lot of questions: If you find yourself asking about important questions, such as about the school systems, neighborhoods, parks, transportation, etc., then you are probably more cognizant about the buying process and every detail you need to be aware of.
+- You have a lot of questions: If you find yourself asking about important questions, such as about the school systems, neighborhoods, parks, and transportation, then you are probably more cognizant about the buying process and the small, important details.